 Work Health and Safety and Other Legislation Amendment Act 2024

-The Work Health and Safety and Other Legislation Amendment Act 2024 (WHSOLA Act), implements legislative change from the 2022 Review of Queensland's Work Health and Safety Act 2011, as well as recommendations from the national 2018 Review of the Model Work Health and Safety Laws (Boland Review).
+The Work Health and Safety and Other Legislation Amendment Act 2024 (WHSOLA Act), implements legislative change from the 2022 Review of Queensland's Work Health and Safety Act 2011 (WHS Act), as well as recommendations from the national 2018 Review of the Model Work Health and Safety Laws (Boland Review).

 Its primary focus is to strengthen worker protection and representation, while also encouraging the uptake of health and safety representatives (HSRs) in the workplace.

-The WHSOLA Act amends the Work Health and Safety Act 2011 (WHS Act) and Safety in Recreational Water Activities Act 2011.
+The WHSOLA Act amends the WHS Act and Safety in Recreational Water Activities Act 2011.
+Amendments to the Work Health and Safety Regulation 2011 (WHS Regulation) have also been made to support these changes.

-WHSQ is preparing guidance to help you navigate these changes as they go live.
+Workplace Health and Safety Queensland (WHSQ) is preparing guidance to help you navigate these changes.

 Ensure you stay up to date on changes by checking this page, subscribing to our eNEWS and following our social channels.

-Download the timeline of changes (PDF, 0.29 MB) and the stakeholder communication kit (PDF, 5.88 MB) for helpful FAQs, key messages and resources.
+Watch the pre-recorded webinar, download the timeline of changes (PDF, 0.3 MB) and the stakeholder communication kit (PDF, 5.51 MB) for helpful FAQs, key messages and resources.

 Changes now in effect